"Propinquity has made us associates. Liability has made us

 Thurmond, Terry T. Turner, John B. Tyndall, Kelly Allen Vinal,

-James M. Vincent, Ralph Voelker, Dennis Walker, Grey Webb, Gene
+James M. Vincent, Ralph Voelker, Dennis Walker, Grey Webb,

-"Pat" Wilson, Betsy Yarrison, Wayne Zurl.
+Williams, Sherman P. "Pat" Wilson, Betsy Yarrison, Wayne Zurl.

 "Failure, then, failure! so the world stamps us at every turn.
 We